Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 skhoward/istockphoto

-If you were listening to an album in your car in the mid- to late-1960s, you were listening to an 8-track.
-Cassette tapes in the ‘80s killed the 8-track off, but much like typewriters, they are still relished by annoying people who swear it’s the best way to listen to audio.
+If you were listening to music in your car in the mid- to late-1960s, it was probably on an 8-track.
+Cassette tapes ended that era in the ’80s, but some annoying people still swear by them.
+They originally sold for around $6 to $10.

 Slide Projectors